EanKeen/word-finder/README.md

 * User guesses as many possible relationships as possible
 * User-generated results compared witht the actual total number of relationships.
 Show all relationships missed by the user
 ## Other Information :information_source:
-* Inside /assets, unzip the lobby.7z.001, etc. if you want to hear the loby sound
+* Inside /assets, unzip the lobby.7z.001, etc. if you want to hear the lobby sound
 * Slideshow presentation files are at root of directory

 ## How to Use :computer: